clemensheithecker/hangman-game/README.md

 game.
 We built this app in collaboration as part of the Web Development traineeship program at [Ledgy](https://ledgy.com/de/).

+Check out a [live demo](hangman-game-ledgy.vercel.app/) of the game.

 ## Features

 The app displays a counter, the underlined hidden word and the letters of the